-The rules around using red diesel are strict, so before you go ahead and use red diesel, it’s always a good idea to double check your individual usage with HMRC.
+The rules around using red diesel (gas oil) are strict, so before you go ahead and use the fuel, it’s always a good idea to double check your individual usage with HMRC.

 When Can I Use Red Diesel?

 The rules on red diesel are quite broad and depend entirely on what you’re using it for.
 Here we give you a breakdown of the latest rules regarding red diesel usage.

 What vehicles can use red diesel?

 - Tractors and light farming vehicles, for example, self-propelled cutters – providing they are merely used for gardening, agriculture or forestry purposes